MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/design/Name-Resolution-Requirements-for-Federation-Servers.md

 ![](media/adfs2_deploy_single_fs.gif)

-For information about how to configure a cluster IP address or cluster FQDN using NLB, see Specifying the Cluster Parameters \([http:\/\/go.microsoft.com\/fwlink\/?LinkId\=75282](http://go.microsoft.com/fwlink/?LinkId=75282)\).
+For information about how to configure a cluster IP address or cluster FQDN using NLB, see [Specifying the Cluster Parameters](http://go.microsoft.com/fwlink/?LinkId=75282).

-For information about how to configure corporate DNS for a federation server, see [Add a Host &#40;A&#41; Resource Record to Corporate DNS for a Federation Server](Add-a-Host--A--Resource-Record-to-Corporate-DNS-for-a-Federation-Server.md).
+For information about how to configure corporate DNS for a federation server, see [Add a Host &#40;A&#41; Resource Record to Corporate DNS for a Federation Server](../../ad-fs/deployment/Add-a-Host--A--Resource-Record-to-Corporate-DNS-for-a-Federation-Server.md).

 For information about how to configure federation server proxies in the perimeter network, see [Name Resolution Requirements for Federation Server Proxies](Name-Resolution-Requirements-for-Federation-Server-Proxies.md).